Multi-Scale Local Speculative Decoding for Image Generation

 Autoregressive (AR) models have achieved remarkable success in image synthesis, yet their sequential nature imposes significant latency constraints.
 Speculative Decoding offers a promising avenue for acceleration, but existing approaches are limited by token-level ambiguity and lack of spatial awareness.
 In this work, we introduce \textbf{Mu}lti-Scale \textbf{Lo}cal Speculative Decoding (\methodname), a novel framework that combines multi-resolution drafting with spatially informed verification to accelerate AR image generation.
-Our method leverages a low-resolution drafter paired with learned up-samplers to propose candidate image tokens, which are then verified in parallel by a high-resolution target model.
+Our method leverages a low-resolution drafter paired with an up-sampling step to propose candidate image tokens, which are then verified in parallel by a high-resolution target model.
 Crucially, we incorporate a local rejection and resampling mechanism, enabling efficient correction of draft errors by focusing on spatial neighborhoods rather than raster-scan resampling after the first rejection.
-We demonstrate that \methodname{} achieves substantial speedups --- up to $\mathbf{1.7\times}$ --- outperforming strong speculative decoding baselines such as \mbox{EAGLE-2} and LANTERN in terms of acceleration, while maintaining comparable semantic alignment and perceptual quality.
+When integrated with parallel decoding resampling, \methodname{} achieves substantial speedups -- up to $\mathbf{5\times}$ -- outperforming both speculative decoding and parallel decoding baselines in terms of acceleration, while maintaining comparable semantic alignment and perceptual quality.
 These results are validated using GenEval, DPG-Bench, and FID/HPSv2 on the MS-COCO 5k validation split.
 Extensive ablations highlight the impact of up-sampling design, probability pooling, and local rejection and resampling with neighborhood expansion.
 Our approach sets a new state-of-the-art in speculative decoding for image synthesis, bridging the gap between efficiency and fidelity.
-Project page is available at \texttt{\href{https://qualcomm-ai-research.github.io/mulo-sd-webpage/}{https://qualcomm-ai-research.github.io/mulo-sd-webpage}}. \thefootnote
+Project page is available at \url{https://qualcomm-ai-research.github.io/mulo-sd-webpage/}.